emmajanedrews/base-template/_posts/2017-05-19-first-quarter-market-update.md

 What's happening the south central Pennsylvania market right now?

 According to the National Association of Realtors, we've seen an $11,800 increase in average residential home values in the first four months of 2017 compared to the first four months of 2016.
-That's a pretty significant bump; about **6.7% appreciation.** We haven't seen that kind of appreciation since the 2007 and 2008 market.&nbsp;
+That's a pretty significant bump; about **6.7% appreciation.** We haven't seen that kind of appreciation since the 2007 and 2008 market.

 We've also seen a change in inventory levels.
 In the first four months of 2017, there were actually 471 fewer homes for sale than the same time last year, which is about a 10% decline.
 Conversely, 139 more homes sold this year compared to last year; a 5.3% increase in sold homes.